backdrop-contrib/bootstrap_lite/README.md

 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for complete text.

-Bootstrap 3 and the Bootswatch themes are provided under the [MIT License](https://getbootstrap.com/docs/4.0/about/license/).
+Bootstrap, the Bootswatch themes, and Font Awesome are provided under the [MIT License](https://getbootstrap.com/docs/4.0/about/license/).